nguyensjsu/sp18-281-avengers/Project_documentation/Respect_Aaditya_Deowanshi.md

 * On hearing about the project from the professor, the developers in the team insisted on using AWS ECS or docker cloud for the team project.
 The members in the team - though few don't have prior experience in AWS ECS respected this decision.
 This is a clear representation of the team showing respect towards other team-mate's interests.

 * While working on the wiki pages and Readme.md, the team mates recognized that they have very limited exposure on go api's and web development.
 This is a clear indication of respect present in the team as they openly admitted it when they are stuck, which is impossible if the team mates dont respect each other.

+## Respect shown in Week 2

+* During the team discussion on 30 September, everyone was given a chance to give their views in developing the architecture of the project.
+This is a clear indicator of respect shown towards team's opinions.

+* After a short discussion with Prof. Paul, the team reconsidered to use docker cloud for the project.
+Waiting for the professor's consent in using docker cloud shows the respect shown towards the professor by the team.